menu

 Living in East Cleveland

 East Cleveland is a medium-sized city located in the state of Ohio.
 With a population of 13,402 people and ten associated neighborhoods, East Cleveland is the 134th largest community in Ohio.
-Much of the housing stock in East Cleveland was built prior to World War II, making it one of the older and more historic cities in the country.
+East Cleveland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Telecommuters are a relatively large percentage of the workforce: 9.09% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of East Cleveland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.33% of adults 25 and older in East Cleveland have a college degree.
+The percentage of adults in East Cleveland who are college-educated is close to the national average for all communities of 21.84%: 17.33% of the adults in East Cleveland have a bachelor's degree or advanced degree.

 The per capita income in East Cleveland in 2022 was $22,734, which is low income relative to Ohio and the nation.
 This equates to an annual income of $90,936 for a family of four.
 However, East Cleveland contains both very wealthy and poor people as well.
 East Cleveland also has one of the higher rates of people living in poverty in the nation, with 40.68% of its population below the federal poverty line.